intellectix/EDC-Documentation/docs/table-operations.md

 To update records with the EDC, call the Update Row method and pass in the connector name, table name, id, and the object you are updating.

+If the update is successful, the EDC returns the object that was updated.

 ```c#
 public ActionResult Update(string connectorName, string tableName, string id, object item)
 {